francismeynard/aws-journey/sample-s3-archiver-service/README.md

 }
 ````

-   - Then click on "Publish message"

 4. To verify, go to s3-bucket-name/s3-prefix-path and check the output archive file.

 ## What's next?

-With this demo App, you may now have an idea on how to integrate the S3 Archiver service in you existing application by through publishing message to SNS topic.
+With this demo App, you may now have an idea on how to integrate the S3 Archiver service in your new or existing application through publishing message to the SNS topic.

 Cheers and happy coding!